wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 ---
 layout: post
-title: "IoT Apprentice School"
+title: "IoT Solutions (for you)"
-excerpt: "How to enable people to make money and satisfied customers with IoT"
+excerpt: "Ways to automate your life.
+We can do this with IoT"
 tags: [IoT, Raspberry, Mono, Mac]
 date: "2016-11-24"
-file: "iot-apprentice"
+file: "iot-your-way"
 image:
 # feature: pic white robots woman 1900x500.jpg
   feature: https://cloud.githubusercontent.com/assets/300046/14622167/45abd918-0585-11e6-8537-a58e0b55e3ec.jpg